Aims and Assumptions

 All competencies embody YSN’s philosophy that nursing has an ethical and social significance, and the curriculum is designed to prepare transformational executive, policy, and clinical leaders and innovators with the knowledge and skills to improve health care delivery and policies that are essential to insure patient-centered and culturally responsive clinical care, and safe, high-quality outcomes for diverse populations within and across health care systems and organizations.

-The three-year part-time Leadership D.N.P. program is tailored for mid-career nurses who are in leadership trajectories in their careers.
-The two-year part-time Clinical D.N.P. program is geared toward clinically practicing advanced practice nurses.
+The three-year part-time (six terms) Leadership D.N.P. program is tailored for mid-career nurses who are in systems leadership trajectories in their careers.
+The three-year part-time (six terms) Clinical D.N.P. program is geared toward clinically practicing advanced practice nurses.
 Both D.N.P. programs combine online course work with intensive on-campus experiences.

-Upon completion of the YSN Leadership D.N.P. program, the graduate will demonstrate success in the areas of health systems services and leadership.
+Upon completion of the YSN Leadership D.N.P. program, the graduate will demonstrate success in the areas of health systems, including large scale system change; business; and leadership.
 Upon completion of the Clinical D.N.P. program, the graduate will demonstrate success in the areas of clinical innovation and practice change.
 Both programs focus on the competencies outlined in the American Association of Colleges of Nursing’s D.N.P.
 Essentials.